atareao/lplayer/README.md

 # LPLAYER - A simple audio player

-Lplayer is a simple audio pyer for simply listening.
+**Lplayer** is a simple audio player for simply listening music or whatever you want.
+The first time, I think in **lplayer** was for listening podcasts, becouse you can set the speed.
+I normally listen podcast a 1.8x.

 ![](/screenshots/lplayer_01.png)